 Sober College’s School for Addiction Studies is CCAPP approved, meaning you can take advantage of all of the benefits associated with the consortium.
 This makes it easier to find job opportunities and connect with other professionals in the field.
-With access to numerous trainings throughout the year, you have ample opportunity to explore the substance abuse counseling field.
+With access to numerous trainings throughout the year, you have ample opportunity to explore the substance use counseling field.
 Learn more about our CCAPP accredited program.

 What is CAADE?

 The California Association for Alcohol/Drug Educators (CAADE) was founded as a nonprofit organization in 1984 and provides higher education opportunities in addiction studies.
 The program requires a minimum of 36 units of coursework, but in some places such as California, you may be required to complete 315 hours of education.
 While this may seem like a large jump in numbers, units do not represent the number of hours completed in coursework and are actually comparable.

 CAADE college courses can be applied towards credits for completion of a program.
 This can help those without a degree still work towards achieving their certifications.
 Much like the other certifying bodies, CAADE offers members the ability to network with others to find employment in the state, attend conferences and trainings, and work on furthering their education.